 Online security is more than just eliminating buffer overflows from software.
-One of our biggest security challenges is helping users make safe decisions while they surf the web.
+One of our biggest security challenges is helping people make safe decisions while they surf the web.
 Here are some of the things we're doing to make security on the web easier for everyone — both people who use browsers and web apps, and web app developers.
 Some of these points are discussed in more detail in Improving Chrome’s Security Warnings by Adrienne Porter Felt.

 Shady websites also try to trick people into installing malicious programs on their computers.
 By default, Chrome blocks known malware downloads.
 Chrome also warns people about potentially dangerous files that have not been scanned; we are trying to improve this generic warning with new security measures.
 For example, we want to make it easier for people to view PDFs more safely without needing to show warnings about PDFs.

-Because users tend not to understand the concept of the origin, but do tend to understand the concept of the hostname, we'd like to simplify origin names when we can.
+Because people (including developers!) tend not to understand the concept of the origin, but do tend to understand the concept of the hostname, we'd like to simplify origin names when we can.
 Ideally we could reduce the origin name to just the much more understandable hostname.
-For example, we could elide the scheme or replace it with a meaningful icon, if doing so did not stop users from understanding whether or not an origin is authenticated.
+For example, we could elide the scheme or replace it with a meaningful icon, if doing so did not prevent people from understanding whether or not an origin is authenticated.
 And if the port is the default port for the given scheme, we can elide it, too.

-If the feature or behavior we are trying to protect (e.g. getUserMedia) is available only on authenticated origins — which we strongly suggest — you could leave off the scheme or the icon.
-Otherwise, it might be better to highlight the non-authenticated nature of the origin when surfacing it to users.
+If the feature or behavior we are trying to protect is available only on authenticated origins — which we strongly suggest — you could leave off the scheme or the icon.
+Otherwise, it might be better to highlight the non-authenticated nature of the origin when presenting it.

 Calculate the effective contrast ratio of text on its background: http://webaim.org/resources/contrastchecker/

 Simulate the effects of colorblindness: http://www.etre.com/tools/colourblindsimulator/ and http://www.color-blindness.com/coblis-color-blindness-simulator/